bonorumetmalorum/viagogoCodingChallenge/README.md

 - Please detail any assumptions you have made
 •	Random generator (with random seed) is used to generate events (and their locations), ticket price, number of tickets.
 •	Maximum ticket price is 100 and minimum ticket price is 10 (simple solution to fix negative numbers being generated from the number generator)
-•	There will always be more than 5 events
-•	There will always be 1 or more tickets per event
-•
+•	Maximum number of events will be 10 to get better spread of distances
+•	If there are no tickets for sale, then an appropriate message will be printed

 - How might you change your program if you needed to support multiple events at the same location?
 •	Make a venue class that would handle the locations maintaining a list of events.
 - How would you change your program if you were working with a much larger world size?
-•	Making it possible to search by location, this would be done using a hashmap or hashtable depending on the implementation, threaded or non-threaded.
+•	Making it possible to search by location, this would be done using a hashmap or hashtable depending on the implementation and requirements, threaded or non-threaded.
+The location of the user and the events would be available in the form of geographical coordinates and these would be used to find the events closest to the user.
 •	Using a data structure such as Quadtrees to divide the space into quadrants, improving efficiency in searching for neighbouring events with user location. o	Efficient since events would be concentrated around certain areas and sparse around others. o	Commonly used in geolocation applications